 The following charts are provided to give you an idea of how some of the key specs of the Honda EB4000X compare to generators of similar power (between 3000 and 4000 W).

 - Even though run times are undoubtedly important, they are dependent on the fuel capacity to a large extent.
 For a more wholesome picture, we must take into consideration the fuel consumption of the generator.
 Compared to its peers, this generator is not exactly fuel efficient, compared to similarly powerful devices, with an estimated fuel consumption of 0.39 GPH at a 50% load.
-If you wish to further improve in the area of fuel efficiency, the Westinghouse iGen4200, which boasts with a gas consumption of only 0.17 GPH, the Westinghouse iGen4200 is a device you should look out for.
+If you wish to further improve in the area of fuel efficiency, the Westinghouse iGen4200, which boasts with a gas consumption of only 0.17 GPH, may be the right generator for you.

 The bottom line